ngOfficeUIFabric/ng-officeuifabric/CONTRIBUTING.md

 - **DO NOT** submit PR's that refactoring existing code without a discussion first.

 ## Submitting Feature Requests & Design Change Requests
-Feature requests and Design Change Requests (DCRs) are an important part of the lifecycle of any software project.
-Please log these as [Issues](/ngOfficeUIFabric/ng-officeuifabric/issues) in the repo.
+Feature requests and Design Change Requests (DCRs) are an important part of the life cycle of any software project.
+Please log these as [Issues](https://github.com/ngOfficeUIFabric/ng-officeuifabric/issues) in the repo.

 When opening any feature requests, consider including as much information as possible, including: